introbioinfo-2023-1/exercise04-beta-rachelse/README.md

 ---

 ## command03.sh
-Scenario: You are studying plant physiology using foward genetics.
-You have isolated a mutant with increased crossover rate, and you found that the causal mutation occured on BZIP49 gene.
-But the gene is poorly annotated, providing no meaningful information.
+Scenario: As you were preparing for exams, a wish to have a superpower to overcome sleepiness crossed your mind.
+Intrigued, you discovered that BHLHE41 is a gene involved in circadian rhythm.
+Now, you are curious to find out how the gene evolved and if modern society's changes in circadian rhythm have affected its evolution.
 And you come up with an idea.
-"If I can find some homologous genes, I can get more clue about my gene based on the annotations of the homologs."
-So you started a homology search using MMseqs2
+"If I can find some homologous genes, I can get more clue about the gene's evolution."
+With this in mind, you begin a homology search using MMseqs2.

 1. Build a MMseqs2 database using Swiss-Prot reference proteins.
 (No resulf file)
     - Build database in **DB** directory
     - HINT: Read the 'Search' part of MMseqs2 README.
     - :bangbang: If you made database in the wrong directory, you will not get point from this question. :bangbang:

 2. Perform a non-iterative homology search.
-You have the sequence of BZIP49 in data directory.
-Save the result as **bzip49_homologs.m8** in result directory.
-Check how many homologs are found.(Result file: bzip49_homologs.m8)
+You have the sequence of BHLHE41 in data directory.
+Save the result as **bhlhe41_homologs.m8** in result directory.
+Check how many homologs are found.(Result file: bhlhe41_homologs.m8)
-    - INPUT: 'bzip49.faa'
+    - INPUT: 'bhlhe41.faa'
-    - OUTPUT: 'bzip49_homologs.m8'
+    - OUTPUT: 'bhlhe41_homologs.m8'
     - HINT: Read the README of "https://github.com/soedinglab/mmseqs2"
     - Don't use extra options.
 Just give input path, database, output path, and tmp path.

-3. Perform an iterative homology search using the same query, Save the result as **bzip49_homologs_iter.m8** in result directory.
-Check how many homologs are found.(Result file: bzip49_homologs_iter.m8)
+3. Perform an iterative homology search using the same query, Save the result as **bhlhe41_homologs_iter.m8** in result directory.
+Check how many homologs are found.(Result file: bhlhe41_homologs_iter.m8)
-    - INPUT: 'bzip49.faa'
+    - INPUT: 'bhlhe41.faa'
-    - OUTPUT: 'bzip49_homologs_iter.m8'
+    - OUTPUT: 'bhlhe41_homologs_iter.m8'
     - Set **--num-iteration** as 3
     - Don't use extra options.
 Just give input path, database, output path, and tmp path.

 4. How many paralogs you can find in the results of command03-2,3?
 (Result file: paralogs_cnt.txt)
     - HINT: Use **--format-output** option to get more informations of hits.
     - :bangbang: If you have intermediate files from mmseqs2, save them into the intermediate directory. :bangbang:
-    - Don't count the query gene.
+    - Don't count the gene of interest (query gene).
     - Write it on file **paralogs_cnt.txt** in result directory.
     - Write the two number separating lines.
 Write the number for command03-2 first.
    ```